Glenn Stok

 Photo Credit: Guillaume Issaly.
 Unsplash License.

-You Need to Update in Three Places
+You Need to Update in Three Places on the Medium Platform

 There are three places where you need to update your main title on a story published on Medium.
 Otherwise, it does not propagate to listings of your content elsewhere: